ForgeRock/forgeops/how-tos/production-workflow.md

 git commit -m 'Adding stage env'
 ```

-### Select a version of Ping Identity Platform (PIP)
+### Select a version of PAIS platform

-The Forgeops tool now works with multiple versions of PIP so you'll need to
+The Forgeops tool now works with multiple versions of PAIS platform so you'll need to
 select which one you want to work with.
 For an initial environment setup,
 you'll want to set the version for both builds and deployments.
 After
 developing your initial config, you'll only need to update the UI images in